Become a member of Bedrock Radio.

 Bedrock Radio needs volunteers in all shapes and forms from;

-- Ward Visitors: who visit the wards of hospitals (Goodmayes, Queen’s, King Georges) befriending patients & collecting song requests, chatting to patients & helping them listen in.
+- Ward Visitors: who visit the wards of hospitals (Goodmayes, Queen’s, King Georges) befriending patients & collecting song requests, chatting to patients & helping them get tuned into our stations.

 - Fundraisers & Promoters: Who bring money in to keep us on-air, plus promote the station across the community.